JujuAdams/Bento/docs/0.2/API-Input.md

 |`y`            |number  |y-coordinate of the pointer                         |
 |`primaryAction`|boolean |Whether the primary action button is being held down|

 Sets input values for pointer input (mouse and/or touch).
 The `primaryAction` argument should be set to the current held state of the primary "accept" or "confirm" button, conventionally the left mouse button (e.g. `device_mouse_check_button(0, mb_left)`).
+Pointer input generalises both mouse and touch input.
+The coordinate space for the x/y parameters should be the same as the coordinate space that `BentoSystemDraw()` is called in.

+?> Pointer input is only valid when using the mouse or touch input modes.
+Pointer input will be ignored in other input modes.

 #### **Examples**